Pazuzu: Other protective demons

-Mythology
+In Mesopotamian religion

-Pazuzu is the god of the southwestern wind and who is associated with the plague.
+Pazuzu is the god of the southwestern wind and is associated with the plague.
 Pazuzu was invoked in apotropaic amulets, which combat the powers of his rival, the malicious goddess Lamashtu, who was believed to cause harm to mother and child during childbirth.
-Although Pazuzu is considered an evil spirit, he was called upon to ward off other malicious spirits.
 He would protect humans against any variety of misfortune or plague.

-Origin and history
+History

 According to Wiggermann, the Pazuzu figure suddenly appeared in the Early Iron Age.
 His first visual depictions are not attested until the 8th century BC with the first finds being in the tombs of Nimrud, and his first appearances in texts trace to the 7th century BC.
-The majority of his representations were found in the Seventh and Sixth Centuries BCE, with the most recent finds dating back to the time of the Seleucid Empire.
+The majority of his representations were found in the 7th and 6th centuries BCE, with the most recent finds dating back to the time of the Seleucid Empire.

-There are several theories for his precise origin, but none have been definitively proven.

-Pazuzu-Bazi theory
+Name

-A theory for the origin of the name Pazuzu.

-Bazi, as named in the Tell Leilan version of the Sumerian King List, was a king of Mari.
+One speculation for the origin of the name of Pazuzu connects to Bazi, as named in the Tell Leilan version of the Sumerian King List, who was a king of Mari.
 The name is followed by that of the succeeding king, Zizi.
-Bazi's name is preceded by Anbu, his father, who was suspected to have inspired the god Anbu, which later conflated into Hanbu.
-(Pazuzu's father.)
+Bazi's name is preceded by Anbu, his father, who was suspected to have inspired the god Anbu, which later conflated into Hanbu, Pazuzu's father.
 The theory goes that, given the connection between Anbu and Hanbu, it could be that the name Pazuzu is a construction of the following kings names: Ba-zi-Zi-zi.